zhutaorun/ScriptableRenderPipeline/Pages/NodeLibrary/Nodes/Absolute-Node.md

 ## Description

-Returns the absolute value of the input In.
+Returns the absolute value of the input **In**.
 Positive input values will return unaltered.
 Negative input values will return the inverse value (always positive).

 ## Ports